Christmas trees donated to troops around the world

 WICHITA, Kan.
 (KSNW) – This holiday season thousands of military men and women will be decorating Christmas trees throughout the world.

-“A donation of 110 trees from Kansas going to military troops across the country,” said Prairie Christmas Tree Farm Owner, Bob Scott.
+“A donation of 110 trees from Kansas going to military troops across the country,” said Bob Scott, Prairie Pine Christmas Tree Farm owner.

 Scott and other volunteers started early Monday morning loading a FedEx truck full of wrapped Christmas trees.